Getting Ready to Be On Medicaid* in Connecticut

 2. How should you “Spend Down” assets if you are NOT married?

 GET YOUR TEETH CHECKED.
 The Title 19 program can have terrible dental coverage, especially for nursing home residents, and few dentists are willing to participate.
-The State will pull your teeth for you, but that’s about it.
+The State is probably not going to pay for dental implants or more than half a set of dentures a year.
 Also, dentures can get stolen in the nursing home.
 NOW IS THE TIME to have your teeth checked thoroughly, all dental work completed and all fixtures bought.
 If you are in a nursing home, ask whether you can be transported to a dentist outside.
 If the work won't be done before you have "spent down," arrange to pay the bill up front.

 GET YOUR AFFAIRS IN ORDER.
 Whether or not you will really need a will, you should have a General Durable Power of Attorney, and if it does not include health care provisions, then also a Designation of Health Care Representative.
 It is a good idea to appoint a Conservator in case one is required.
 If you are married and the home is in your name, transfer it to your spouse!
 Finally, many people want Living Wills that authorize life support to be withheld or withdrawn if you are terminal or in a "persistent vegetative state."
 You MAY add more specific instructions, too.
 All health matters can be combined in one document.
 Check my article, "What You Owe Your Family."